harshita-lakhchaura/Vottin-soroban/Readme.md

 # Simple Voting Smart Contract

+## Overview

-This smart contract implements a simple voting system where users can vote on a proposal within a specified period.
+The SimpleVoting contract enables a basic voting system on the Soroban blockchain platform.
+It allows for the initialization of a voting process and enables users to cast their votes within a specified period.

 ## Features

-- Initialize voting period and parameters.
+- **Initialization of Voting**: Initialize the voting process with parameters such as voting period, target approval rate, and total voters.
-- Allow voters to cast their votes.
-- Track voting progress and calculate approval rate.

-## Error Handling

-This contract utilizes error codes to handle various scenarios, including:

-- Already initialized contract.
-- Conversion errors.
-- Expected storage keys.
-- Already voted.
-- Overflow conditions.
-- Closed voting periods.
+- **Proposal Creation**: Create a proposal with voting end time, target approval rate, total voters count, and an empty list of voters upon initialization.
+- **Voting**: Users can cast their votes during the voting period, and each vote increments the vote count of the proposal.
+- **Vote Validation**: Ensure that users can only vote once and within the specified voting period.
+- **Approval Rate Calculation**: Calculate the approval rate based on the number of votes received compared to the total voters.
+- **Approval Status**: Determine whether the proposal is approved based on its approval rate.

 ## Usage